Updated December 31, 2020

 Also, the mortgage payment is not included in determining NOI.

-Suppose that the greater part of our yearly costs on this 100 unit apartment complex turns out to be approximately $517,000.
+Suppose that the more significant part of our yearly costs on this 100 unit apartment complex turns out to be approximately $517,000.

 So what is our NOI?